grille guard vs bull bar

 However, a true brush guard is a vehicle protection device that extends across the entire front end of the truck, and may even curl around each of the vehicle’s sides extending back a few inches over the fenders.

-This type of guard is accurately called “entire/complete grille guard”.
+This type of guard is accurately called an “entire or complete grille guard.”
 It is an entire grille guard because it effectively protects a vehicle’s bumper, grille, and headlights.

 Brush guards just as its name implies provide good protection for your vehicle when you drive through thick bush protecting your entire front end from debris and scratches.